THE EXPANDED CONVEYOR TECHNOLOGY

 Access to the equipment is important in any case.
 Many specifications require access by stairway (vertical ladders are not allowed).
 The maximum stairway slope, according to architectural standards, is 50°.
 At higher angles step ladders (51° to 70°) or ladders (71° to 90°) must be used, with safety lines or safety cages and landings.
 The cost of stair towers can sometimes approach the cost of the sandwich conveyor systems.

-In view of the modest premium shown in Fig. 5 and consideration 1 (material carry back), it is this writer’s opinion that the 60° DSI Sandwich solution with access by ladders and landings will prove very economical and most reliable.
-Furthermore, if a stairway is required then the additional premium show in Fig. 5 may be warranted making the preferred conveying angle less than 50°.
+In view of the modest premium and consideration (material carry back), it is this writer’s opinion that the 60° DSI Sandwich solution with access by ladders and landings will prove very economical and most reliable.
+Furthermore, if a stairway is required then the additional premium may be warranted making the preferred conveying angle less than 50°.

 This article has focused on the cost of elevating materials to silos.
 High angle conveying is equally advantageous in elevating to other covered storage systems such as storage barns and domes.
 Dome type structures for covered storage have gained prominence and use.
 The DSI Snake profile is ideal for continuously elevating materials to the top of such domes sharing a compatible curving geometry.
 Enroute to discharge, at the top of the Dome, a DSI Snake system will impart a gentle distribution of structural loads onto the Dome structure.
 The combination will be an aesthetically pleasing, uncluttered system.